sevax88/coderhouseTpFinalRn/README.md

 -List of orders.

 ### Orders Details
 - Show the details of the order.
-Including total ,date, address to be delivered, amount, products and quantity of each protal.
+Including total ,date, address to be delivered, amount, products and quantity of each product.

   <img src="./screenshot/Screenshot_order_detail.png" width="300" >